 Prescription drug information in EHRs should be displayed in a standardized format to avoid confusion, increase patient safety, and reduce burden.
 This standardization is necessary during both the ordering of medications and the display of existing medication information.
-EHR developers have the opportunity to ensure their products follow best practices including the use of generic drug names, "tall man lettering" for easily confused medications, and appropriate representation of drug signetur (Sig) information guidance from organizations such as the NCPDP, the Institute for Safe Medication Practices (ISMP), and the FDA.
+EHR developers have the opportunity to ensure their products follow best practices including the use of generic drug names, "tall man lettering", and appropriate representation of drug signetur (Sig) information guidance from organizations such as the NCPDP, 117 the Institute for Safe Medication Practices (ISMP), and the FDA.
 Health care institutions should refer to ONC's SAFER Guide: Computer Provider Order Entry with Decision Support and Report on the Safe Use of Pick Lists in Ambulatory Care Settings for guidance on implementation decisions that can help optimize medication information display to reduce cognitive load and clinician burden.
+118 variances of only several characters.
+EHR developers have the opportunity to collaborate with each other and relevant stakeholders to refine descriptions for unique imaging tests that are clear, concise, and reduce confusion.
+Similarly, laboratory orders also contain potentially confusing options.
+Organizations such as the American College of Pathology, the Regenstrief Institute (which administers the Logical Observation Identifiers Names and Codes (LOINC) code set), and commercial laboratory corporations can refine test codes and names that are clear, concise, and reduce burden.
+To increase the clarity of test options, developers and their collaborators can further improve this functionality by improving default listings of common tests and "favorites" capabilities so that the end result also shortens the available list to reduce end user cognitive load.
+Health care institutions can refer to ONC's SAFER Guide: Computer Provider Order Entry with Decision Support to help further optimize systems in this area and reduce clinician burden.

-Recommendation 2: Standardize order entry content within health IT.
+[HIT Usability Strat 3] Recommendation 2: Standardize order entry content within health IT.